-- (i) Subsequent to the end of the reporting period, Kapok Spirit Investment Limited ("Kapok Spirit"), an entity indirectly wholly owned by a substantial shareholder of the Company, issued a letter of intent to extend the bond maturity date of a bond payable of HK\$80,000,000. - (ii) As regards the bond held by Kapok Spirit, the Company intends to negotiate with Kapok Spirit and SFund International to capitalise the principal amount of the outstanding bond and the outstanding shareholder's loans (the "Possible Capitalisation").
+- (i) Kapok Spirit, issued a letter of intent to extend the bond maturity date of a bond payables of HK\$80,000,000. - (ii) As regards the bond held by Kapok Spirit, the Company intends to negotiate with Kapok Spirit and SFund Investment Fund on the Possible Capitalisation.
 It is expected that the Company would be able to improve the financial position and reduce the finance costs if the Possible Capitalisation is materialized. - (iii) The Company intends to raise funds by issuing new securities.
 As at the date of this report, the Group has not yet entered into any understanding, arrangement or agreement about the aforesaid plan.
 The fund raising activity is subjected to the approval from the Stock Exchange and market conditions.
-The Company intends to use such proceeds for the potential acquisition, expansion of the Group's business and/or as working capital of the Group.
+The Company intends to use such proceeds for the potential acquisition, expansion of the Group's business and/or as working capital of the Group. - (iv) The Company plans to dispose certain subsidiaries with minimal or nil revenue in past years to save staff costs.
+It is expected that the Group would be able to reduce certain administrative expenses in the current financial year.

-The directors of the Company have given careful consideration to the future liquidity of the Group and are of the opinion that the Group will be able to meet its financial obligations as they fall due for the foreseeable future, and accordingly, are satisfied that it is appropriate to prepare these consolidated financial statements on a going concern basis.
+The directors of the Company have given careful consideration to the future liquidity of the Group and are of the opinion that the Group will be able to meet its financial obligations as they fall due for the foreseeable future, and accordingly, are satisfied that it is appropriate to prepare these financial statements on a going concern basis.